deonash/techoral-git/README.md

-# Welcomne to  techoral git repository
+# Welcome to  techoral git repository

 #visit for more details
 https://techoral.com